-Charles R. Plott and Kathryn Zeiler (2005) criticize this set of experiments on the ground that the endowment effect may be due to procedural features, such as limited experience and lack of anonymity.
+Plott and Zeiler (2005) criticize this set of experiments on the ground that the endowment effect may be due to procedural features, such as limited experience and lack of anonymity.
 They elicit the WTP and WTA for a mug after granting anonymity and providing practice.
-In addition, in two of three sessions they provide extensive training consisting of fourteen rounds of elicitation of WTA and WTP for lotteries.
-In contrast to Kahneman, Knetsch, and Thaler (1990), they find no evidence of the endowment effect for mugs, with a mean WTA of \$5.56 and a mean WTP of \$6.62.
+In addition in 2 of 3 sessions they provide extensive training consisting of 14 rounds of elicitation of WTA and WTP for lotteries.
+In contrast to Kahneman et al. (1990), they find no evidence of the endowment effect for mugs, with a mean WTA of \$5.56 and a mean WTP of \$6.62.
 Plott and Zeiler interpret this result as suggesting that, once one allows for experience and anonymity, the endowment effect disappears.
-However, an alternative interpretation is that their procedure does not generate an endowment effect because they did not vary the "endowment" sufficiently.
+However, an alternative interpretation is that their procedure does not generate an endowment effect because they did not vary the 'endowment' sufficiently.
 Namely, both WTA and WTP groups are given a mug at the beginning of the experiment (though only the WTA group is told that they own it).
-In addition, while Plott and Zeiler (2005) do not obtain any endowment effect for mugs, they find a significant endowment effect in the lottery rounds, as Andrea Isoni, Graham Loomes, and Robert Sugden (2008) point out.
-In Isoni, Loomes, and Sugden (2008)'s replication of the Plott and Zeiler (2005) procedure, the mean WTA for lotteries is larger than the mean WTP by a factor of between 1.02 and 2.19, a substantial endowment effect.
-Isoni, Loomes, and Sugden (2008) also find some evidence (albeit insignificant) of an endowment effect for mugs (mean WTA over mean WTP of 1.19).
+16 In addition, while Plott and Zeiler (2005) do not obtain any endowment effect for mugs, they find a significant endowment effect in the lottery rounds, as Isoni, Loomes, and Sugden (2008) point out.
+In Isoni, Loomes, and Sugden (2008)'s replication of the Plott and Zeiler (2005) procedure, the mean WTA is larger than the mean WTP by a factor of between 1.02 and 2.19, a substantial endowment effect.
+Isoni et al. (2008) also find some evidence (albeit insignificant) of an endowment effect for mugs (mean WTA over mean WTP of 1.19).
 Additional research will be needed to explain the discrepancies between these findings.
-In any case, the Kahneman, Knetsch, and Thaler (1990) results are relevant to a number of economic decisions where anonymity is not perfect and experience is limited, such as buying or selling a house.
+In any case, the Kahneman et al. (1990) results are relevant to a number of economic decisions where anonymity is not perfect and experience is limited, such as buying or selling a house.

 A different set of papers in this literature examines the endowment effect in the field, namely a sports card fair in List (2003 and 2004).
 By selection, the participants in a sports card fair have at least some experience with cards, but some subjects are more experienced than others.17 The design is as follows.
 List (2003) randomly assigns sports memorabilia A or B as compensation for filling out a questionnaire.
 After the questionnaire is filled out, the participants are asked whether they would like to switch their assigned memorabilia for the other one.
 Since the objects are chosen to be of comparable value, the standard model predicts trade about 50 percent of the time.
 Instead, subjects with below-average trading experience switch only 6.8 percent of the time.
-This provides evidence of the endowment effect in a natural economic setting where the place objects in front of the "owners" only.
+This provides evidence of the endowment effect in a natural economic setting where the subjects are familiar with the objects being traded and with trading itself.
+This suggests that familiarity with the object and procedures is unlikely to be responsible for the differences between the results of Kahneman et al. (1990) and Plott and Zeiler (2005).

+16Consistent with this hypothesis, Knetsch and Wong (2007) replicate Plott and Zeiler (2005)'s results if they follow the same endowment procedure, but obtain a strong endowment effect if they place objects in front of the 'owners' only.
 (Although the latter treatment changes the wording too, making it difficult to disentangle the effects.)

-16 Consistent with this hypothesis, Knetsch and Wei-Kang Wong (forthcoming) replicate Plott and Zeiler (2005)'s results if they follow the same endowment procedure, but obtain a strong endowment effect if they subjects are familiar with the objects being traded and with trading itself.
-This suggests that familiarity with the object and procedures is unlikely to be responsible for the differences between the results of Kahneman, Knetsch, and Thaler (1990) and Plott and Zeiler (2005).

-17 In List (2003), experienced subjects are those with self-reported frequency of card trading of at least six times a month, the mean in the sample.
+17In List (2003), experienced subjects are those with self-reported frequency of card trading of at least 6 times a month, the mean in the sample.